 Jira Software was initially designed to allow software developers to implement agile project management.
 Its strengths lie in the ability to adapt to any type of process.
 That’s why today Jira has really expanded its usability to perfectly suit all types of teams, not just developers.

 Trello, on the other hand, has built a great reputation and loyal following around its intuitiveness and simplicity in handling tasks.

 I know that’s not the straightforward answer you might have been looking for.
 But both have characteristics that might swing the vote to either side.

-Nevertheless, I’ll do my very best to help you solve some of the main questions you might have.
+Nevertheless, I’ll do my very best to help you solve some main questions you might have.
 As the title suggests, in this article I will mainly focus on the advantages of Jira.

 But as the boundaries between traditional teams break down and organizations encourage more collaboration, the audiences for these tools are merging.

 The software development team is changing and is no longer a separate entity working in a silo from the rest of the business.